Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer/README.md

 # Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer

 The **Science and Technology Society (STS) of Sarasota-Manatee Counties, Florida** is working with the NASA STELLA (Science and Technology Education for Land/Life Assessment) outreach program as a part of our STEM initiative.
 According to their site, "NASA STELLA instruments are portable low-cost do-it-yourself (DIY) instruments that support science education, and outreach through scientific engagement, inquiry, and discovery while helping you understand Landsat better".
-This sounded perfect for our needs and to add an interesting project for our **STEAM** inititiaves.
+This sounded perfect for our needs and to add an interesting project for our **STEAM** initiatives.

-The NASA STELLA-Q2 is capable of making 18 different spectral measurements from the violet/blue portions of the electromagnetic spectrum out to near infrared regions (beyond our range of vision).The following firgure**1** shows the visiblle spectrum by wavelength, and the yellow box indicates the STELLA-Q2 frequency range.
+The NASA STELLA-Q2 is capable of making 18 different spectral measurements from the violet/blue portions of the electromagnetic spectrum out to near infrared regions (beyond our range of vision).The following figure**1** shows the visible spectrum by wavelength, and the yellow box indicates the STELLA-Q2 frequency range.

 >![image](Spectrum.png)